qwe2820435o2/SceneGuide/Design/Gateway dynamic sensing service goes online and offline.md

 The gateway dynamically senses the service going offline

-The key is to know in advance which instance is about to go offline, and then route traffic to other instances in advance
+The key is to know in advance which instance is about to go offline and then route traffic to other instances in advance

 ```